 Assumption Rationale The model utilized data from multiple trials and Given the paucity of head-to-head comparisons, we observational studies to derive effectiveness estimates did not utilize any formal indirect treatment for each intervention. comparison methods.
 The model did not assume subsequent lines of therapy We did not find any evidence on the relative for those who had not improved or had a relapse of effectiveness of chronic back pain therapies pain. following prior treatment failure.
 Additionally, the objective of this analysis was to model different treatment alternatives for low back pain and not different treatment pathways.
 We assumed the same probability of treatment Our evidence review of the trial data concluded that response for all active interventions except tai chi. the four other interventions had similar efficacy, with very small differences seen between interventions.
-We have not modeled adverse events related to any of Based on the clinical trials and observational data the included interventions. reviewed, we found no mention of specific adverse events severe enough to accrue costs or disutilities associated with any of the therapies included.
-Spontaneous improvement in pain following We have not found any published literature on unsuccessful treatment with any of the listed spontaneous pain improvement following interventions is assumed to be the same as pain intervention failure. improvement with usual care.
+We have not modeled adverse events related to any of Based on the clinical trials and observational data the included interventions. reviewed, we found no mention of specific adverse events severe enough to accrue costs or disutilities Constant on the second s associated with any of the therapies included.
+Spontaneous improvement in pain following We have not found any published literature on unsuccessful treatment with any of the listed interventions beyond the first year of the model is spontaneous pain improvement following intervention failure. assumed to be the same as pain improvement with usual care.
+The probability of transitioning from the "chronic pain" We found no robust published data on the state to the "pain improved" state was assumed to be probability of improvements in pain that could be the same as the probability of improved disability used across the various treatment modalities.
+We (based on change in RMDQ score). did find such data for improvements in disability.
 Those with pain improvement and without relapse We found no evidence on declining efficacy of (whether via usual care or any intervention) were interventions over time, or any evidence on utilities assumed to have constant quality of life, without any or effectiveness beyond the first year of treatment. deterioration over time.
 Trial follow-up periods lasted no longer than 52 weeks from initiation of intervention.
-Recurrence (relapse) of chronic back pain was not No published evidence on intervention-specific assumed to be intervention-specific; the same estimate recurrence was available. has been applied to all interventions and comparators.
-Patients with relapsed pain following an intervention Due to a lack of published evidence, we assumed accrued costs (background care costs) and QALYs patients would revert to their baseline level of associated with chronic pain. chronic pain.
+Recurrence (relapse) of chronic back pain was not No published evidence on intervention-specific assumed to be intervention-specific; the same estimate recurrence was available. has been applied to all interventions and comparators. · · · · · · · · · · · · · · · · · · · Patients with relapsed pain following an intervention Due to a lack of published evidence, we assumed accrued costs (background care costs) and QALYs patients would revert to their baseline level of associated with chronic pain. chronic pain.